 That's what I like about Isabeau's writing, and also Altariel's and Soledad's.
 I don't get the sense that they set out to write a story that will take a given Tolkien character on a Path of Their Choosing, but rather they seem to write to explore that world and its inhabitants in a way that doesn't feel contrived or forced.
 I think that Hamfisted Foreshadowing is often employed to compensate for the fact that the plot is going in implausible directions, as if inserting hints in advance will justify any silly innovation!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven one zero one as a four place number.
+In the field marked validation number, enter eight two nine two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved